OrthoPenguin – reflections on life and technology

 February 11, 2026

-For years, I’ve been a huge fan of Linux Mint.
-Clem and the team have worked tirelessly to build an operating system that is free, easy to use, and genuinely helpful for people transitioning from Windows to Linux.
+For years, Linux Mint has been my go-to operating system (OS).
+Clem and the team have worked tirelessly to build an OS that is free, easy to use, and genuinely helpful for beginners and experienced Linux users.
 Much the same can be said for Zorin OS.
-But I’ve been off Windows for several years…
+Two things kept me on Mint for a long…

 December 31, 2025